Results: Section Guide

 FHS Compliance

-fhs_compliance wrapper
+The fhs_compliance wrapper runs multiple calculations:

-FHS (actual with FHS assumptions)
+• FHS actual with FHS assumptions

-FHS FEE (Fabric Energy Efficiency)
+• FHS FEE (Fabric Energy Efficiency)

-FHS Notional A and B
+• FHS Notional A and B

-FHS Notional FEE A and B
+• FHS Notional FEE A and B

 Use case: Full FHS compliance assessment